04255/modernwarfare-cheat-rs/README.md

 # modernwarfare-cheat-rs
+## Please stop messaging me asking me how to compile this.
+Some of the dependencies are private and I only released this so people could see the core cheat logic.
 A Cheat for Call of Duty: Modern Warfare written in Rust using my memlib-rs library

 I have stopped working on this project.
 This was made mostly for fun and to learn Rust.